f4taal/f4taal.github.io/_posts/2024-05-20-Microsoft-Sentinel-SIEM-Project.md

 ### Introduction

 Microsoft Sentinel is a cloud-native SIEM solution developed by Microsoft Azure.
 It provides advanced security analytics and threat intelligence to swiftly identify, investigate, and address potential security threats.
 This tutorial aims to provide instructions on configuring the Microsoft Sentinel SIEM function made available in Azure.
-Through this tutorial, I can create alert rules for response, link data sources, and use Sentinel to investigate past incidents.
+Through this tutorial, you will be able to create alert rules for response, link data sources, and use Sentinel to investigate past incidents.
 The tutorial's primary goal is to explore Microsoft Sentinel's features step-by-step and demonstrate how to strengthen its cyber defense.

 ### Prerequisites

-Before starting, I made sure I had the following;
+Before beginning, ensure you have;
 - An Azure Subscription
 - Access to the Microsoft Azure Portal
 - A basic understanding of security operations